The Vegetation Classification and Mapping Program

 Aerial Information Systems (AIS) and the California Department of Fish and Wildlife (CDFW) Vegetation Classification and Mapping Program (VegCAMP) with assistance from the California Native Plant Society (CNPS) created a fine-scale vegetation map of portions of the Mojave and Colorado Deserts in California.
 Approximately six million acres spanning desert portions of Inyo, Kern, Los Angeles, San Bernardino, Riverside, and Imperial Counties were mapped between 2011 and 2012.
 The primary purpose was to develop an accurate vegetation map for the California desert as it pertains to renewable energy sources and conservation opportunities, helping planners identify high quality habitat and rare communities.

 This dataset, and those from Joshua Tree National Park, Anza-Borrego Desert State Park, and the Mojave Desert Ecosystem Programís Central Mojave were used along with the California Gap Vegetation (2008) to create a landcover dataset, whose vegetation classification was crosswalked to the NVCS group.
-It will also be available through BIOS.
+It and point observations of important vegetation types are also available through BIOS (ds819, ds820).
 For more information, please see: Description of the DRECP Landcover Dataset, 2013.

 Vegetation and Conservation